-I don’t believe there is a greater misunderstanding in the history of the world than that of perceiving the Christian salvation as a religion that one joins.
+I don’t believe there is a greater misunderstanding in the history of the world than that of perceiving the Christian salvation as a religion that we join.
 The Christian salvation is a change in what we are in substance, not merely information given to the mind; not merely belief in a set of words.

 Eternal life is the Life of God.
 It is not human.
 It is not of flesh and blood.
 It is not a legal statement issued by the Lord that we are going to have eternal existence.
 Eternal life is a kind of life, like biologic life.
 It is supernatural.
 Ultimately it will extend to the mortal body causing it to be immortal.

-It may be true that the difference between religion and genuine salvation is that religion points to the Scripture as being eternal life, whereas genuine salvation is not found in the Scriptures but in the Lord Jesus.
-The Scriptures speak of Him; but to receive eternal life we do not come to the Scriptures but to Christ.
+I suspect that the difference between religion and genuine salvation is that religion points to the Scripture as being eternal life, whereas genuine salvation is not found in the Scriptures but in the Lord Jesus.
+The Scriptures speak of Him, but to receive eternal life, we do not come to the Scriptures, but to Christ.